Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 1. rad_rsa_private.pem: Store this private key securely.
 We dont recommended to store the private key in app bundles or source code.
 Follow the below steps for obfuscating the private key.
 2. rad_rsa_public.pem: This file is required by Rakuten Attribution backend platform to verify the signature of the authentication JWT.
 (Public key handover process will be communicated separately)

-#### Setup RADAttribution SDK initalization
+#### Setup RakutenAdvertisingAttribution SDK initalization

-> Optionally you can obfuscate your key [using the following guide](https://github.com/Rakuten-Advertising-Developers/RADAttribution-SDK-iOS/blob/master/guides/KeyObfuscatingGuide.md)
+> Optionally you can obfuscate your key [using the following guide](https://github.com/Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-SDK-iOS/blob/master/guides/KeyObfuscatingGuide.md)

 In your AppDelegate `application:didFinishLaunchingWithOptions:` initialize `Configuration` struct